Primary task: provide theft evidence to Norfolk CID

 I find it difficult to believe that month after month for many years, when the cheque books were presented to the Chair at Council meetings for signature, he didn't notice and ask about the blank and cancelled stubs, nor the stub for cheque 101240 which said "expenses in lieu of payrise".
 See forged cheque top left and stub top right.

-All "suspicious" cheque stubs were checked against minutes to see if authorised, again just as the first investigators did.
+140 "suspicious" cheque stubs were checked against minutes to see if authorised, again just as the first investigators did.
 See images from minutes of June 2013 on left below cheques.
 We also checked with the previous and subsequent minutes, and on agendas where available.
 Finally, we checked on bank fiche statements to see whether banked or not.
 On the spreadsheet, columns were marked to indicate all those checks.
+The is just a small section

 Those minutes also revealed a matter discussed in "cash income" in following section (and elsewhere).